-Get active and enjoy bushwalking trails, bird watching, fishing and camping at Yalgorup National Park south of Mandurah.
+Enjoy bushwalking trails, birdwatching and camping at Yalgorup National Park which is a 30-minutes drive south of Mandurah.

-Go swimming, fishing and camping at Preston Beach, and explore special rock-like formations known as thrombolites.
-These formations are built by micro-organisms that are so tiny they’re not visible to the human eye.
-It’s one of the few places in the State where living thrombolites survive.
-They provide a unique look at what life was like at the dawn of time.
-You can see them at the edge of Lake Clifton in March and April.
+Explore special rock-like formations known as thrombolites.
+These formations are built by micro-organisms not visible to the human eye.
+It’s one of the few places in the State where living thrombolites survive and they provide a unique look at what life was like at the dawn of time.
+They are visible at the edge of Lake Clifton in March and April.

 Tourists are advised to check for alerts and road/park closures before commencing their travel on www.emergency.wa.gov.au and https://alerts.dbca.wa.gov.au